BEACON-NG/COVID19-App/README.md

 The functionality of this App grows daily with contributors working Locally and Globally to improve it: Current Functionality includes:

-Tracking all active Epidemics Globally (Not just COVID19) [Only COVID19 has implemented in current version 1] Keeping people updated through local and International trusted News Platforms [Hotlines, Test centers... etc.].
+Tracking all active Epidemics Globally (Not just COVID19) [Only COVID19 has implemented in current version 1]

+Keeping people updated through local and International trusted News Platforms [Hotlines, Test centers... etc.]

 Keeping people updated with information from the recognized National Disease Control of their country [Only Nigeria has implemented in current version 1]

 Provide a platform for Donations and Volunteering towards helping those suffering from a pandemic outbreak (those sick and those infected)

 IMPORTANT: